Consumer Product Safety Commission.

 In one incident, a 22-month-old female, sitting on a booster seat attached to an adult chair, pushed off from the table and tipped the adult chair backwards into a glass panel of a china cabinet behind her.
 The cause of death was listed as “exsanguination due to hemorrhage from incised wound.”

-In the other incident, a 4-year-old male fell from a booster seat to the floor; he seemed uninjured at the time, but later that evening when riding his bike, the child fell, became unresponsive, and later died.
+In the other incident, a 4-year-old male fell from a booster seat to the floor; he seemed uninjured at the time, but later that evening while riding his bike, the child fell, became unresponsive, and later died.
 The cause of death was multiple blunt force trauma.

-Four children required a hospital admission.
+Five children required a hospital admission.
 The injuries were skull fractures, concussions, and other head injuries.

 Another 22 children were treated and released from a hospital emergency department (ED) for injuries resulting mostly from falls.

 The remaining incidents primarily involved contusions, abrasions, and lacerations, due to falls or entrapment of limbs/extremities.

 No injury occurred, or the report did not mention an injury occurring, for the remaining 758 incident reports (719 incidents reported in the NPR and 39 newly reported incidents).
 However, CPSC staff's review of these incident report descriptions indicates the potential for a serious injury or even death.

 B. Hazard Pattern Identification